pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 **Incorporated external ontologies.** Our data model is a natural extension of existing data models.
 Therefore, we incorporate several external ontologies into ours.
-All ontologies from the directory `~/Ontology/imports/` are loaded into the Knowledge System.
-In addition to that we import the OpenBiodiv Core Ontology, `~/Ontology/openbiodiv.ttl` described herein.
-Here’s a catalog of the imported
+All ontologies from the directory `~/Ontology/imports/*.ttl` are loaded into the Knowledge System.
+In addition to that we load the OpenBiodiv Core Ontology, `~/Ontology/openbiodiv.ttl` described herein.
+Here’s a catalog of the imported ontologies:
-ontologies:

 [Catalog of imported ontologies](Ontology/imports/Catalog.md)